Freshwater pearl mussel project

 reintroducing gravels and boulders

-To improve the riverbed's natural structure, we have reintroduced over 60 boulders and added 100 tonnes of river-washed gravels.
+To improve the riverbed's natural structure, we reintroduced over 60 boulders and added 100 tonnes of river-washed gravels.
 These actions are designed to create viable spawning habitats for local fish species, supporting the overall health of the ecosystem.

 Livestock management